cdillipl/RUNA/README.md

 * RUNTriggerStudies performs validation and efficiency studies for triggers.
 * RUNtuples creates Ntuples out of MiniAOD files, generated in RUNSimulations.
 * RUAnalysis includes an example of how to use your Ntuples in your Analysis.
+* RUNScripts includes simple useful general scripts.
+* RUNBTagScaleFactorcalculates the scale factors for the btag version of the analysis.

 ## Instructions